corndiseasedetector/corndiseasedetector.github.io/index.md

 Now, you can test the app locally with your images.
 The app will look like this when active through Streamlit.

 ![CDD](./img/strlt.png)

+### Run the Streamlit app in the cloud

+If you do not want to install the dependencies to run our model locally, you can access our model hosted as a web service in this [link](https://share.streamlit.io/jezur/corndiseasedetector.github.io/main/webapp.py).

 ### Replicate our work